smartschat/cort/README.md

-annotated_set_id | str | the set id of the mention as found in the data set_id | str | the set id of the mention computed by a coreference resolution approach (initially None) head_span | crtk.core.spans.Span | the span of the head (in the document) head_index | int | the mention-internal index of the start of the head, is_apposition | bool| whether the mention contains an apposition
+annotated_set_id | str | the set id of the mention as found in the data set_id | str | the set id of the mention computed by a coreference resolution approach (initially None) head_span | crtk.core.spans.Span | the span of the head (in the document) head_index | int | the mention-internal index of the start of the head is_apposition | bool| whether the mention contains an apposition